denten-books/plain-text/1-chapter.md

 of the device becomes to make the figure available for interpretation.
 It is to apprehend its revealed mechanics.
 What happens in the metaphorical transference between the book and the apparatus emulating the book?
-Estrangement, the exegesis of the metaphor, reveals mechanisms of governance that structure mental experience.
+Estrangement, the exegesis of the metaphor, reveals mechanisms of governance shaping mental experience.
 Device hermeneutics allow one to consent, or, conversely, to resist elements of imposed structure.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
 The Turing machine is a *thought experiment* that